FDOx-squirrel/fdo-squirrel-registry/README.md

 written with sorted keys.
 The check is to run the pipeline twice and confirm `git status` is empty the second time.

+## AI usage

+Parts of the Python code in this repository were written with the assistance of Claude (Anthropic).
+All AI-assisted code was reviewed, validated and supervised by Florian Thiery (research software engineering).

 ## Licence

 Code: MIT (see [`LICENSE`](LICENSE)).
 The generated bundle is CC BY 4.0; the